stripedmustard/Team4/index.md

 **_3/1/19_**
 - Met with Ryan to talk about Page Optimizer Pro
 - Give an update on the current project
-Currently, we have a prototype that includes a Web Crawler and an offline Wordpress plugin.
-Currently, our offline Wordpress plugin can find articles relevant to the key word, copy them and publish said articles to the Wordpress site.
+- Currently, we have a prototype that includes a Web Crawler and an offline Wordpress plugin.
+- Currently, our offline Wordpress plugin can find articles relevant to the key word, copy them and publish said articles to the Wordpress site.

 **_3/4/19_**
 - Met at Presentation U to review presentation that will be presented on Wednesday March 6
+- Presentation was critiqued by Presentation U tutor
 - Listened to suggestions made by Presentation U tutor
+- Updated slide in presentation to include
+- Practiced Architecture Design Presentation

+**_3/5/19_**
+- Meeting to practive Architecture Design Presentation
+- Met with Ryan to show prototype of project

+**_3/6/19_**
--
+- Present Architecture Design Presentation